 This course introduces students to the fundamentals of microeconomic theory.
 It deals with the behavior of individual economic units that are small relative to the national economy.
 The course explains how consumers, workers, investors, owners of land, and business firms make their decisions, and how they interact to form larger units of markets and industries.
 A thorough survey of market failure and government failure also will be covered.
-Prerequisite: MA 112 (or other equivalent math core).
+Prerequisite: MA 112 or other equivalent math core with grade of B- or higher.